yardbot/yardbot.github.io/pressrelease/index.md

 Few people view picking up dry leaves as a glamorous job, but one Chicago citizen who has already signed up for the program spoke highly of the opportunity.
 “I think it’s a solid gig.
 The job is easy enough and I’m gonna make as much money as I would working at McDonald's,” said Bronzeville resident Alan Cramb.

+> _“I think it’s a solid gig.
+The job is easy enough and I’m gonna make as much money as I would working at McDonald's.”_
+> <br>-- **Alan Cramb**, Resident, Bronzeville

 Drivers on the Yard Bot team can also rent a wagon from the city to increase the number of pickups they can make, helping save on gas and hours.

 ## Enviromental and Economic Development

 Mahmoud Kahack, director of strategic partnerships for the Roback Foundation, billed Yard Bot as “an environmental and economic development program that will add new seasonal jobs to low-income areas of the city.”

+> _“[Yard Bot] is an environmental and economic development program that will add new seasonal jobs to low-income areas of the city.”_
+> <br>-- **Mahmoud Kahack**, Director of Strategic Partnerships, Yard Bot

 In December 2017, the Roback Foundation funded Yard Bot up to $250,000 for the initial pilot.
 The pilot will only recruit 50 drivers, but the city expects it to grow.
 As part of Mayor Emanuel’s efforts towards part-time and seasonal job creation, the Mayor’s Office announced an additional $100,000 contribution to Yard Bot in April 2018.